ibexa/documentation-developer/docs/guide/data_migration/add_data_migration_matcher.md

 ## Create normalizer

-To do this, first create a normalizer in `src/Migrations/Matcher/SectionIdentifierNormalizer.php`:
+To do this, first add a normalizer which handles the conversion between objects and the YAML format used for data migration.

+!!! tip "Normalizers"

+    To learn more about normalizers, refer to [Symfony documentation](symfony_doc/components/serializer.html).

+Create the normalizer in `src/Migrations/Matcher/SectionIdentifierNormalizer.php`:

 ``` php
 [[= include_file('code_samples/data_migration/src/Migrations/Matcher/SectionIdentifierNormalizer.php') =]]